Can Cycle Helmet Camera Footage be Used as Evidence in Court?

 These cameras have increased in popularity over recent years in a bid to record, and expose, poor road usage.

-But can cycle helmet camera footage be used as evidence in a personal injury claim?
+Can cycle helmet camera footage be used as evidence in a personal injury claim?

 The answer is yes.
 In recent years, cycle helmet camera footage has become increasingly valuable as evidence in personal injury claims.